pytorch/botorch/docs/models.md

 title: Models
 ---

-Models play an essential role in Bayesian Optimization.
-A model is used as a surrogate function for the actual underlying black box function that one is trying to optimize.
+Models play an essential role in Bayesian Optimization (BO).
+A model is used as a surrogate function for the actual underlying black box function to be optimized.
 In BoTorch, a `Model` maps a set of design points to a posterior probability distribution of its output(s) over the design points.

-In Bayesian Optimization, the model used is traditionally a Gaussian Process, in which case the posterior distribution, by definition, is a multivariate normal.
-However, with the exception of some of the analytic Acquisition functions in the [`botorch.acquisition.analytic`](../api/acquisition.html#botorch-acquisition-analytic) module, **BoTorch makes no assumption on the model being a GP, or on the posterior being a multivariate normal**.
+In BO, the model used is traditionally a Gaussian Process (GP), in which case the posterior distribution, by definition is a multivariate normal.
+However, with the exception of some of the analytic acquisition functions in the [`botorch.acquisition.analytic`](../api/acquisition.html#botorch-acquisition-analytic) module, **BoTorch makes no assumption on the model being a GP**, or on the posterior being a multivariate normal.
 The only requirement for using BoTorch's Monte-Carlo based acquisition functions is that the model returns a [`Posterior`](../api/api/posteriors.html#posterior) object that implements an `rsample()` method for sampling from the posterior of the model.
 If you wish to